RuPaul's Drag Race Has Its First Canadian Queen: Meet Brooke Lynn Hytes

 Do you ever worry a potential love interest is not going to be cool with your drag queen status?

-Season 11 of RuPaul’s Drag Race Thursday, February 28 at 9 p.m.
-ET on VH1.
+Season 11 of RuPaul’s Drag Race premieres Thursday, February 28 at 9 p.m. on OutTV in Canada and VH1 in the U.S.

 Advertisement